KobyPierce/PiCollector/README-API.md

   ├── mock_data.py
   ```

-This file will evolve as the API is developed further to include real functionality.
+This file will continue to evolve as the API is fully integrated with real data collection and hardware functionality.